 While using virtual reality headset, have you ever wondered How does VR work?
 Obviously not.
 But don’t worry, we will help you understand different aspects of Virtual Reality(VR).
 Virtual Reality is a completely new technology, which immerses the person in a three-dimensional digital environment, instead of watching it on a screen.
-Computer aided videos and content help to simulate a real environment to people through their sense of vision, hearing, and touch.
+Computer-aided videos and content help to simulate a real environment to people through their sense of vision, hearing, and touch.

 The simulation usually requires two main elements which include the content source and the user’s device.
-The virtual reality systems currently comprise headphones, a walker which is omnidirectional, gloves and goggles(special).
+The virtual reality systems currently comprise headphones, a walker which is omnidirectional, gloves, and goggles(special).
 Virtual reality tools provide realistic interactions which are high-quality.

-Virtual reality is just simulation of vision.
+Virtual reality is just a simulation of vision.
 The headphone focuses to model its approach to creating a fascinating 3D environment.
 Each VR headset has two screens (one for each eye), this eliminates every distraction from the real world.
-There are two lenses which autofocus and are placed between the eyes and screen.
+There are two lenses that autofocus and are placed between the eyes and screen.
 These lenses adjust with respect to individual eye position and movement.
-VR headsets use devices like phone or a cable (HDMI or VGA) connected to a computer to project the visualization on the screen.
+VR headsets use devices like phones or a cable (HDMI or VGA) connected to a computer to project the visualization on the screen.

-To create a truly immersive virtual reality, there are a few basic requirements – a minimum frame rate of 60 fps, an equally effective refresh rate and a 100-degree field of view (though 180 degrees is ideal).
+To create a truly immersive virtual reality, there are a few basic requirements – a minimum frame rate of 60 fps, an equally effective refresh rate, and a 100-degree field of view (though 180 degrees is ideal).
 The frame rate determines at which rate the GPU processes any image per second, the refresh rate of a screen is the display frequency to display the images, and the field of view is the range in which the screen can support eye and head movement.

 One major problem of VR is the experience the response time.
 It means a very large time gap between their actions and the response from the screen.
 The response should be less than 20 milliseconds.

 Another issue is to prevent interruptions (internet pitting) caused by differences between frame rate and refresh rate.
 If the GPU frame rate is greater than the screen refresh rate, the image can be distorted.
-To address this problem, the frame rate is changed as compared to the refresh rate of monitor.
+To address this problem, the frame rate is changed as compared to the refresh rate of the monitor.
 This is done by using a technology known as Vertical Sync (VSync).

 The sound effects, when synchronized with the visuals, can create very attractive effects.
 With headphones and 3D sound effects, the user’s belief in the virtual environment can be reassured.
 While crafting sound effects, due care must be taken regarding consistency between graphics and sound.
 If you start playing horror music in the background of a fictional movie, the user is stopped.

-Now you do have an idea of how does VR work.
+Now you do have an idea of how does VR works.
 The technology provides countless opportunities for brands to create amazing content marketing.
 Through this approach, they will not only acquire customers but also establish themselves as pioneers in innovation.